MICDSRobotics-5190/MICDSRobotics-5190.github.io/_posts/2018-03-01-super-regionals.md

 The matches are close!
 But we end up losing the first match, winning the second, and losing the third.
 Other than awards, which we didn't think we had a big shot at the time, we most likely wouldn't advance past state.

-To everyone's surprise though, they went *deep* int eh advancement criteria.
+To everyone's surprise though, they went *deep* in the advancement criteria.
 11 teams qualified from that state competition to South Super regionals-- and they went to the 21st advancement criteria.
-And **we** were the 21st, the highest ranked team who had not previously advanced. ***We're going to Super Regionals!***
+And *we* were the 21st, the highest ranked team who had not previously advanced. ***We're going to Super Regionals!***

 State made us realize that we would need to change our intake to stay competetive.
 We're gonna take Super-Regionals by storm!